gariasf/wareader-chat-parser/README.md

       message: 'Hey how are you?',
       dateString: '02-06-2018', // Computed with toLocaleDateString() using 'en-BG'
       dateDay: 6,
-      time: '22:45' // Computed with toLocaleDateString() using 'en-BG' },
+      time: '22:45', // Computed with toLocaleDateString() using 'en-BG'
+      isPreviousAuthor: false, // Previous author is the same as the current one,
+      isNextAuthor: false // Next author is the same as the current one },
     {
       date: '2018-06-02T23:48:00.000Z', // Date object